radian-software/prescient.el/README.md

   default value follows the conventions of [`no-littering`][no-littering].

+* `prescient-filter-method`: Which algorithm to use for filtering candidates.
+The default is `literal+initialism` as described above, but you can also use substring matching, initialism matching, regexp matching, or fuzzy matching.
+See the docstring for full details.

 * `ivy-prescient-excluded-commands`: Some commands, like `swiper`, don't benefit from `prescient.el` sorting, so their usage statistics just pollute the save file.
 You can tell `prescient.el` about them